Volvo 8900: Norway

-In Norway the total number of buses is, as of November 2014, well over 500, with well over 350 that are 8900 and a bit over 150 that are 8900LE.
-Major customers are Vy Buss, Nobina Norge, Torghatten Buss TrønderBilene, UniBuss, Firda Billag and Boreal Transport.
-The Volvo 7900 Hybrid has probably taken a lot of the share that the 8900LE would have had, as full low-floor buses are not generally popular in Norway, but the hybrids are selling quite well due to environmental requirements in the tender competitions.
+In Norway the total number of buses, as of November 2014, well over 500, with well over 350 that are 8900 and a bit over 150 that are 8900LE.
+Major customers are Vy Buss, Nobina Norge, Torghatten Buss TrønderBilene, UniBuss, Firda Billag and Boreal Norge.
+The Volvo 7900 Hybrid has probably taken a lot of the share that the 8900LE would have had, as full low-floor buses are not generally popular in Norway, but the hybrid are selling quite well due to environmental requirements in the tender competitions.

 Finland

 In Finland, there are over 300 of them.
 Most common type is the 8900LE.
 Major customers of the 8900LE's are Savonlinja, Pohjolan Liikenne, Nobina Finland, Reissu Ruoti, Länsilinjat, TKL and few others.